-Want to know how to study for the bar with a baby?
+Are you a law student?
+Do you want to know how to study for the bar with a baby?
 I realize that this post will not be relevant to many of you.
 Plenty of you are not law students.
-But, this topic was important enough to me that I felt compared to share what I did to study for the bar while also enjoying my son.
+But, this topic was important enough to me that I felt compelled to share what I did to study for the bar while also enjoying my son.
 Also, frugally related, I’m sharing what I did to pass the bar without spending an arm and a leg.

 One of the most common questions I received when I found out I was pregnant in law school, was “how are you going to study for the bar with a baby?”
 Actually, I studied for the bar with a toddler.
 Our son was born my last semester of law school.
 I did a judicial clerkship the fall after law school and took the bar after it was over, when we moved to another state for my husband’s job.
 I believe the same principles will apply whether you have a new baby, toddler, or simply just don’t want to put in 40-70 hours a week studying for the bar like some of your classmates.
 Whatever your reason, you really don’t need to study like a maniac to pass the bar, contrary to popular belief.
 You also don’t need to pay a million dollars to pass the bar.